 eSIM for Canada and the United States together

-Many travelers combine Canada with the United States in the same itinerary: Niagara Falls on both sides, the west coast from Vancouver to Seattle, or a route that goes down to New York.
+Many travelers combine Canada with the United States in the same itinerary: Niagara Falls on both sides, the west coast from Vancouver to Seattle, or a route down to New York.
 If this is your case, don't buy two separate eSIMs: there are regional plans that cover both countries with a single profile and a single balance.

 How to activate it step-by-step

-Activating an eSIM for Canada is easier than it seems, and it's best to get everything ready from home with Wi-Fi.
+Activating an eSIM for Canada is easier than it seems, and it's best to get everything ready from Spain with Wi-Fi.
 That way, when you land in Toronto, Vancouver, or Montreal, you just have to turn on your phone and wait a few seconds for it to register on the local network.

 Frequently asked questions